View Space: Learning Representation across Arbitrary Graphs

 The formal proof is provided in \Cref{appendix:proof_lemma3.1}.
-Intuitively, permutation equivariance enforces order-agnostic, set-based operations.
-Such operations naturally handle variable-sized inputs (e.g., a node’s neighborhood), making the function independent of the number of elements---$N$ and $F$ in our case.
+Intuitively, permutation equivariance enforces order-agnostic, set-based operations that naturally handle variable-sized inputs (e.g., a node’s neighborhood), making the function independent of the number of elements, namely $N$ and $F$ in our case.

-\textbf{R1} is a standard property satisfied by most graph models, including \acp{GNN} \citep{ kipf2017semisupervised, hamilton2017inductive, veličković2018graph, xupowerful, maron2019provably}, since they are explicitly designed to handle graphs of arbitrary size.
-In contrast, \textbf{R2} poses a key challenge that most existing \ac{GNN} architectures fail to meet.
-This is because they encode knowledge through feature transformations that rely on learnable weight matrices, e.g., $\mW \in \R^{F \times F^{\prime}}$.
-Such matrices are tied to the feature size and its ordering, making the learned parameters invalid for graphs with different feature space.
-Together, R1 and R2 define the core challenge of \revised{FI-NRL}: \revised{designing a function that produces node representations while agnostic to both graph size and feature dimensionality.}
+\textbf{R1} is a standard property satisfied by most graph models, including \acp{GNN} \citep{ kipf2017semisupervised, hamilton2017inductive, velikovi2018graph, xupowerful, maron2019provably}, as they are explicitly designed to operate on graphs of arbitrary size.
+In contrast, \textbf{R2} poses a key challenge that most existing \acp{GNN} fail to meet.
+This is because they encode knowledge through feature transformations that rely on learnable weight matrices, e.g., $\mW \in \R^{F \times F^{\prime}}$. which are tied to the fixed feature dimensionality and its ordering.
+As a result, such learned parameters do not generalize to graphs with different feature specification.
+Together, R1 and R2 characterize the core challenge of FI-NRL.

-\revised{ \mypar{Remark} Although feature-permutation-invariant mappings can be fully inductive \citep{zhaofully, finkelshtein2025equivarianceeverywhere, eliasof2025all}, we assert that feature-permutation-equivariance is essential for effective representation learning.
-(1) Any invariant function is an invariant readout of an underlying equivariant representation (see \Cref{appendix:permutation_proposition}), so equivariance offers strictly greater expressivity.
-(2) Invariant mappings discard feature-wise structure such as cross-channel interactions (see \Cref{appendix:lem:loss_feature_structure}), limiting the information available to downstream predictors.
-For these reasons, equivariance is necessary for learning rich fully inductive representations. }